Code-Institute-Submissions/Pyleks-milestone4/README.md

 - Post processing in either Lightroom or Photoshop.
 - Correctly use of size dimensions to work optimal on a website.

+### Ideal Design Additions.
+If it had been possible I would lovoe to have added a considerably big addition of creativity to everything from 400,403, 404 and 500, + made it a fair bit more interesting to navigate through the site.

 #### Typography
 I choose to go with <strong>Architects Daughter Cursive</strong>, As this fits the landing page quite well. with the basic drawing style that is present and giving it some personality.(Impression always important)